xorbot/gltrip/README.md

 gltrip
 ======

-A test with opengl, particles and gravity force
+A test with opengl, particles and gravity force.
+Works both on windows and linux, requires SDL library to be compiled.

 Instructions
 ============